 We arrived early for a change and was a little taken aback by just how blustery and cold it was, but that was soon forgotten when we met up with our lovely friends from Skegness.
 As soon as we began to walk up the platform, the Beans spotted the big man himself waiting patiently with his musical dog.

 Songs and Games

-Once on the train we took our seats excitedly and waited for the off.
-Jelly Bean was feeling a little peckish and was happily enjoying his cereal bar when a human Christmas Tree came and waved to him at the window, his face was a picture as he tried to take it in.
-During the train ride we looked out across the Countryside, we played games with our friends and we sang songs with said human Christmas Tree and her little band of merry men.
+Once on the train, we took our seats excitedly and waited for the off.
+Jelly Bean was feeling a little peckish and was happily enjoying his cereal bar when a human Christmas Tree came and waved to him at the window; his face was a picture as he tried to take it in.
+We looked out across the Countryside during the train ride, we played games with our friends, and we sang songs with said human Christmas Tree and her little band of merry men.
 Singing the 12 days of Christmas will stick with me forever!!

-Back on the platform the wind was blowing wild again so the Beans, Master C and I popped up to the signal box where we were given a little demonstration and even the opportunity to pull some of the signals ourselves.
+Back on the platform, the wind was blowing wild again, so the Beans, Master C and I popped up to the signal box, where we were allowed a little demonstration and even to pull some of the signals ourselves.

 The Santa Special Train was an absolute beauty of a steam train; the Beans commented, “it’s not like the ones we go on, Mummy, it looks more like the Polar Express,” and they were, of course, right.
 It was nice to do something a little different than visiting the usual Santa’s grotto.
 Where did you see Santa this year?